neicnordic/endit/README.md

 ## TSM (IBM Spectrum Protect)

-Setup TSM so that the user running dCache can "dsmc archive" and "dsmc retrieve" files.
-If you want to have several pool-nodes talking to tape, you probably want to setup a TSM proxy node that you can share accross machines using dsmc -asnode=NODENAME.
+Setup TSM so that the user running dCache can `dsmc archive` and `dsmc retrieve` files.
+If you want to have several pool-nodes talking to tape, you probably want to setup a TSM proxy node that you can share across machines using `dsmc -asnode=NODENAME`.

 A dCache hsminstance typically maps into a dedicated TSM proxy node.
 With a proxy node you can have multiple read and write pool nodes to the same data in TSM.
 Different TSM nodes need to have different hsminstances.

-Note that you need to increase the node MAXNUMMP setting to the sum of concurrent dsmc archive and retrieve sessions.
+Note that you need to increase the node `MAXNUMMP` setting to the sum of concurrent/parallel `dsmc archive` and `dsmc retrieve` sessions.

 ## dCache